 In particular, we need to look at a method for making the magnetic pull of the V even stronger.
 We do this by turning it into a seventh chord.

 Since my emphasis here isn’t on the details of music theory, I’m not going to go into the nitty gritty about what makes a chord a seventh chord.
 For our purposes, what’s important is that it’s a modification of a more familiar chord that gives it a new feel.
-We’ll be looking at one seventh chord in particular: the V7 (in the key of C, that’s G7).
+We’ll be looking at one seventh chord in particular: the V7 (in the key of C major, that’s G7).

 Let’s start simple to introduce the sound of the V7.
 Get comfortable playing a familiar I-IV-V progression.
 Come up with a melody and repeat it a few times.